AndreaMaratova/New-York-Taxi-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/529f309b-b8fe-4205-960f-b85d89e82240 "Zero and negative values")

-**Too-high values for total_amount**: there were som hihg values for total_amount, some were close to $700.000.
+**Too-high values for total_amount**: there were some high values for total_amount, some were close to $700.000.
 As there are unlikely values for a taxi ride, I decided to set an upper limit to $200.
-There were only 1.035 records with value over upper limit, which is not a great loss of inpormation.
+There were only 1.035 records with value over upper limit, which is not a great loss of information.

 ![image](https://github.com/user-attachments/assets/12a6153c-16f9-40fb-bd5c-d8cba1951f49 "Too high values")